-Q: What was it about football that drew your attention?
+Q: What was it about soccer that drew your attention?

-Q: How much training do you do per day or week on a yearly basis?
+Q: Now that you are into two sports, how much training do you do per day or week on a yearly basis?

 Q: Do you really have downtime away from sports?

-Q: Rating the sports you play versus academics, what’s most important in your life?
+Q: Rating the sports you play versus academics, what’s more important in your life?

-Q: Are the two close in ranking in life importance?
+Q: Are sports and academics close in ranking in life importance?

-Q: Between football and weightlifting which sport is most important?
+Q: Between soccer and football, which sport is most important?